 How you respond matters.

-Start by ‘searching’ for your cards whilst at the same time encouraging the person to look at the prints quickly before they leave.
+Start by ‘searching’ for your business cards, while encouraging the person to take a look at your art prints quickly before they leave.

 Now, with no commitment to buy anything, they relax.